loquaz/jaya-currency-converter/README.md

 The signup endpoint should be used to register an new user.

-- Endpoint: /api/signup
+- Path: /api/signup
 - HTTP Method: POST
-- Accepts: json
+- Accepts: application/json
 - Parameters:
   - username (string, required)
   - password (string, required)